techidaily/site-facebook/source/_posts/analyzing-the-motive-behind-facebooks-just-feed-change.md

  Indeed, a bill called The Social Media NUDGE Act has already been drafted, which seeks to slow down the spread of harmful content and misinformation on social media.

  Facebook made at least two changes to how it distributes news prior to this announcement.
-In October 2019, the company launched[Facebook News](https://about.fb.com/news/2019/10/introducing-facebook-news/) in the US.
+In October 2019, the company launched [Facebook News](https://about.fb.com/news/2019/10/introducing-facebook-news/) in the US.

  Facebook News is a dedicated place for news on Facebook in the bookmarks section, which independent journalists moderate.